Wall Street slips as earnings season gets under way

 "The stark reality of uncertainty with regard to earnings, plus the negotiations on the debt ceiling, are there and that doesn't give investors a lot of reason to take bets on the long side," Hellwig said.

-With AT&T's fall, the S&P telecom services index .GSPL was the worst performer of the 10 major S&P sectors, down 2.7 percent.
+With AT&T's fall, the S&P telecom services index was the worst performer of the 10 major S&P sectors, down 2.7 p e rcent.

 Sears Holdings (SHLD.O) shares dropped 6.4 percent to $40.16 a day after the company said Chairman Edward Lampert would take over as CEO from Louis D'Ambrosio, who is stepping down due to a family member's health issue.
 The U.S. retailer also reported a 1.8 percent decline in quarter-to-date sales at stores open at least a year.